 I think that this statistics is off by a lot.

-- There are people who don’t have meaning in their lives, but they don’t miss it, they live an animal existence and they don’t need, don’t want anything else.
+- There are people who don’t have meaning in their lives, but they don’t miss it, they live an animal existence and they don’t need, don’t want anything more.

 - There are people who don’t have meaning in their lives and therefore they don’t have any backbone, don’t have any organizing principle, and they don’t know what’s missing, they only know that they are miserable.

-Meaning doesn’t come from the things you do, the people you love, meaning is what you add to the things you do, your relationships.
+Meaning doesn’t come from the things you do, the people you love, meaning is what you add to the things you do, to your relationships.

 You can’t fulfill on something that you don’t have.

 A meaning is like a mission, like a challenge you give yourself, and thereafter you honor it as your life’s meaning.

 Seekers, opportunity seekers, happiness seekers, relationship seekers, share one characteristic: they think meaning comes from the outside.

 In my coaching practice of about 35 years, I have coached countless people to a meaning they could embrace and rally behind.